Sleep and Your Hormones: What's the Link?

 - increased appetite and higher calorie consumption

-It’s also important to note that sleep quality counts for a lot.
+Sleep quality is also important.
 Building up a large sleep debt during the week can’t be made up over the weekend.
 Additionally, a light nap probably won’t have the same benefits as a full rapid eye movement (REM) cycle sleep.
-So, try to get into a good groove and sleep during the same hours each night, if possible.
+So, try to get into a good groove and sleep during the same hours each night.

 Sleep is necessary for healthy hormone regulation.
-However, too much sleep can be a problem, too.
+However, too much sleep may be a problem, too.
+Since hormones like cortisol increase as you sleep, oversleeping may elevate these hormone levels.
+As a result, you may experience more anxiety from high cortisol levels.

 Additionally, too much sleep can cause symptoms like: